zhengxu001/ielts/question-4-media-的比较.md

 .
 Radio is wildly（你太矬了！widely） welcomed by the mass.
 It’s free and it could provide the most fresh news to the audiences.
 Also, it has numbers of types of programmes with various types of informations（information不可数吧。。。）.
 Till nowadays（nowadays是副词，不带这样用的 直接用now）, there’re still lots of radio “fans”.
 On the contrast, radio can only provide us the enjoyments of audio.
 We cannot have the the fun of interesting picture or fanncy video.
 This is the main element that limited radio’s wildly（= =+）狂野的。。。 spreading.

-Radios and television are products of industrialization and informatization and have been playing a important role in people’s life for these recent dazens of years.
+Radios and television are products of industrialization and informatization.
+They have been playing a important role in people’s life for these recent dazens of years.
 They both can be used for spreading latest information even some instant messages.
 Radios are portable for individuals carrying around, while television is able to provide information satisfying people both ears and eyes.
 What is more, with the development of modern technique, an increasingly number of portable televisions have been invented and put into production.
 It seems that television is the most effective way for communicating information.
 Nevertheless, because the information, which is conveyed via radios and television, draw more attention on currently evens, and often cannot analysis a topic deeply, people still need books to add essential supplement.

 In coclusion, television has the advantages which radio and books are lack of.
 So, from my perspective, television would be the most effective media type fro communicating informations